sarahfieg04/Library_CodeIgnighter-/README.md

 - XAMPP or any MySQL sever
 -
 # How to Run:
-1. Clone or download the repository
+1. Download and Install Codeigniter 4
+   1. Download from: https://codeigniter.com/download or from composer: composer create-project codeigniter4/appstarter library_codeigniter
+   2. This will create a new fold with your CodeIgniter setup

 2. Open terminal or command prompt in your project folder and run: composer install

-3. Select your XAMPP or MySQL sever location
+4. Select your XAMPP or MySQL sever location

-4. Open XAMPP Control Panel and select start for MySQL and Apache
+6. Open XAMPP Control Panel and select start for MySQL and Apache

-5. Create the books table
+7. Create the books table
    1. Open  http://localhost/phpmyadmin in your broswer
    2. Click new in the sidebar
    3. Enter ci4 as the databse name